ahmtcnn/btre_project/README.md

 # btre_project
-this is my first django project - Django Real Estate Website followed from UDEMY
+this is my first django project - Django Real Estate Website Tutorial that i followed from UDEMY